VenithNET/Dragon-Linux/content/blog/2021/08/14-progress-report.md

   3: (free space: 59.69 GB)
 Target area: 3

-Enter a name for your OS (Linux): Asahi Linux
+Enter a name for your OS (Linux): Dragon Linux

 Choose the macOS version to use for boot firmware:
 (If unsure, just press enter)